 Child abuse is a hot button issue for me.
 I've talked about child protection on this blog before, and those who have read those posts know that child protection is an issue about which I am passionate.
 What may not have been clear in those posts is the fact that I tend to distance myself from things labeled "child abuse advocate."
 My pre-SAHM career was in the social work field, working with foster children, their families, and their foster families.
 I saw a lot of true abuse in those years...and I saw things labeled abuse that frankly weren't.
 (And while this blog post won't deal with that particular issue in detail, I must say that that is a *dangerous* thing, as it detracts from true abuse issues on so many levels.)
 I saw many false allegations and the devastation they caused to the families involved.
 I saw many caring people trying to help children and their families...and I saw a flawed system that sometimes caused as much trauma as the abuse itself.
 And I've seen some of the most caring folks of all devastated by the very system through which they were trying to make a difference.

-Several years ago, though, child abuse became something much more personal when we discovered that two of our children had been victims of abuse by someone close to our family who we loved and trusted.
+Several years ago, though, child abuse became something much more personal when we discovered that one of our children had been victims of abuse by someone close to our family who we loved and trusted.
 Our family was rocked to the core and there were times that we wondered if we would survive.

-I can't begin to describe the trauma experienced not only by those two children, but by our whole family.
+I can't begin to describe the trauma experienced by our whole family.
 The first two years were spent literally trying to just survive hour by hour and minute by minute some days.
 It would take a book to even begin to tell the story of the last 4 1/2 years.
 The important part is...God has worked and is continuing to work in our family in amazing ways.
 He has taught us things through this that we could never have imagined.
 Our journey is far from over.
 We know that there will be new "layers of the onion" peeled away periodically for the rest of their (and our) lives.
 The perpetrator of the abuse is currently in prison on other charges, and while charges have been filed in our case, legal loopholes mean that the case won't actually go to trial until his current sentence is over.
 We know there are difficult and uncertain days ahead.

 Through our experiences...years of combined experience of Billy and I both in the child protection field as well as our personal experience...true awareness of child protection issues is a subject close to my heart.
 Billy and I were "experts" on child abuse/protection issues.
 As a foster/adoptive parent trainer years ago, I taught classes in "signs of abuse" and "risk factors".
 Billy and I knew that we couldn't protect our children from every eventuality in life...we knew we couldn't control accidents, illnesses, etc....but we were *sure* that one thing from which we could protect our children was abuse/m*lestation.
 We were (and still are) hall of famers in the overprotective parents' club.